 Older people with depression can experience more physical symptoms.
 This might mean you:

-- eat a lot more or less than usual
+- eat more than usual or lose your appetite

 Visit the NHS website for more information about the symptoms of depression.

-If you think your friend or relative might have depression, our page If you’re worried about someone’s mental health has more advice on what you can do to help.
+If you think a friend or relative might be depressed, our web page If you’re worried about someone’s mental health has more advice on how you can try to help.

 What might cause depression